In this guide

 In order to handle this without everything grinding to a halt management may be implemented to restrict or prioritise certain types of traffic, sometimes even limiting the speed of all connections.

-This is because the likes of BitTorrent and Newsgroups can result in a small number of users consuming an extremely large share of the bandwidth.
+This is because the likes of BitTorrent and Newsgroups can result in a small number of users consuming a disproportionate share of the bandwidth.
 But in turn other things may be prioritised to improve performance, which is often applied to VOIP (so your Skype calls work uninterrupted) and online gaming.

 Which broadband ISPs use traffic management?